Aleksandr-Protsak/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-Game between players and player-computer using JavaScript.
+Game between two players and player-computer using JavaScript.